How to Properly Freeze Bacon: 2 Best Ways

 If the bacon has been opened out of the original package, you should plan on using it as soon as you can.

-You should at least try and make a plan to use it within 1 - 3 months to be safe.
+You should at least try and plan to use it within 1 - 3 months to be safe.

 Many people just toss their bacon fat, but it can be stored to add a little excitement to future meals.

 Yes, you can freeze bacon fat, although it is not necessary as it can last a really long time without doing so.